sarabsethi/test-docs/docs/config.md

 ## Overview

-The Bugg device loads its configuration from a `config.json` file which must be placed on the SD card which is inserted into the device.
+The Bugg device loads its configuration from a `config.json` file which must be placed on the microSD card [inserted into the device](hardware.md#side-door).
 The name of the configuration file must be exact or the device will not be able to locate it.

 A single `config.json` file can be used for multiple Buggs under the same project (assuming SIM cards are on similar plans).